One Finite Planet

 Categories

-Australians have an opportunity in an upcoming constitutional referendum to righteously shout loudly “I am not a racist” by voting for a proposition that, at its core, is fundamentally racist and divisive, but still might work.
+Australians had an opportunity in a constitutional referendum to righteously shout loudly “I am not a racist” by voting for a proposition that, at its core, could be seen as fundamentally flawed, divisive and even potentially racist, in the hope even a risk of moving in the direction of apartheid is still better than nothing.

-This is a deeper look trying to see each side from the perspective of the other, with the reality that both sides have a point.
-Perhaps it little more work could bring things together.
+This is a deeper look trying to see each side from the perspective of the other, with the reality that both sides had a point, and a vast majority of people do want equality and unity.

 Read More »